dy24703/PoW_Hardfork/README.md

 because it would make
-physical attacks on the network and the individuals managing the network, more more difficult.
+physical attacks on the network and the individuals managing the network, significantly more difficult.

 Unfortunately this is not guaranteed.

-For example consider a large organization who's business is being disrupted by bitcoin.
+For example consider a large organization who's business is being disrupted by Bitcoin.
-Before the PoW change they would have needed to make a large investment in hardware that is only useful as long as bitcoin maintains market value.
+Before the PoW change they would have needed to make a large investment in hardware that is only useful as long as Bitcoin maintains market value.

-But after the PoW change they could use hardware that could be useful to their business, or resold later, to attack bitcoin.
+After the PoW change they could use hardware that could be useful to their business, or resold later, to attack Bitcoin.
-If this business maintains a large number of servers that are idle except during peak usage hours the costs are even lower.
+If this business maintains a large number of servers that are idle except during peak usage hours;
+the costs would be even lower.

 In this example,
 and others,